beydah/SQL-and-Database/README.md

 ## Terms of Use

-The Basic Bank Database Project is licensed under the [GNU General Public License (GPL)](https://github.com/beydah/BankDB-OpenSRC/blob/main/LICENSE).
+The repo is licensed under the [GNU General Public License (GPL)](https://github.com/beydah/BankDB-OpenSRC/blob/main/LICENSE).
 For more information, please refer to the [license text](https://github.com/beydah/BankDB-OpenSRC/blob/main/LICENSE).